Honzapkcz/dogenuj/README.md

 - Nobody (yet) uses launcher that supports modpack installing.
 - You don't need to wait 2 hours to download preinstalled zipped modpack.
 (I have 2 ISPs yet 15MB/s peak)
 - Some scumbags don't even know how to properly unpack zips!
-- I don't know much about their format.
+- I'm just lazy to look how it works >:).

 This is the reason this repository consists of mostly Powershell and shell.

 ### Recipes & Stuff

-Before 3.0.0 we used CraftTweaker, but due to it's esoteric design, constant error splash and terrible writing speed (like 5 LoC per hour), we'we switched to KubeJS.
+Before 3.0.0 we used CraftTweaker, but due to it's esoteric design, constant error splash and terrible writing speed (like 5 LoC per hour), we switched to KubeJS.

-Files mostly named after the mod they modify or more rarely thing they do.
+Files are mostly named after the mod they modify or (more rarely) thing they do.

 ### Questbook

-Questbook is done through the game (as one expected).
+Questbook is done through the game (as one expects).

 Instead of awarding random crap, we use Create Numismatics coins.
 Those coins cannot be earned in any way, so they are really good multiplayer currency.

-To have a use for coins in singleplayer, players can buy some items which they might rather pay for then go for the hassle (like blae burners) in the special *Money* chapter.
+To have a use for coins in singleplayer, players can buy some items in the special *Money* chapter which they might rather pay for then having to go to find it (like blaze burners)